Jemrich27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Creating the most complicated file
+The file is so furious